LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/hurts-to-be-told.md

 but naked in front of the world

-that lusts over for her,
+that lusts over her,

 she likes the attention

-never given before.
+not given before.

 &nbsp;